kbroman/pkg_primer/pages/tests.md

 > It's not that we don't test our code, it's that we don't
 > store our tests so they can be re-run automatically.

-How do you know that your code works?
-You try it out.
+_How do you know that your code works?_ You try it out.

-How do you know that your code still works a year later?
-Well, ideally you saved those initial tests; even better, you didn't just save them, but you structured them in a way that you could run them regularly.
+_How do you know that your code still works a year later?_ Well, ideally you saved those initial tests.
+Even better, you didn't just save them, but you structured them in a way that you could run them regularly.
 This gives you confidence that later changes haven't broken things that worked.